Explore the Area

 Come walking in the beautiful glen of the Holms Water in the Scottish Borders.
 Near the village of Broughton between Peebles and Biggar, and just 30 miles south of Edinburgh, it is an ideal place to come for a quiet stroll and picnic by the river or a more strenuous hill climb.

 Glenholm is a small community at the heart of the Holms Water glen, once served by a church and school.
 Although neither are any longer in use, one corner of the church still remains and is set within the old churchyard.
-The school was closed in 1943 but the old school building still exists and has been renovated recently to form part of the Glenholm Centre.
+The school was closed in 1943 but the old school building still exists.

 Glenholm is surrounded by Cardon Farm, a working upland sheep farm of approximately 1000 acres.
 Once supporting a farm manager, a shepherd and their families, now it is dependent on supplementary incomes and external subsidies to survive.